nradk/gtpg/README.md

 - Weighted graphs
 - Editable vertex labels
 - Tool-based design with tools to delete objects, add/edit and move objects
+- Bookmarking of graphs to save graphs in the browswer
 - Algorithm visualizations:
   - Minimum Spanning Tree Algorithms:
     - Kruskal'ls Algorithm